 There is an immediate need to get qualified, trained and certified talent to work on these new-age technology solutions such as big data, analytics, cybersecurity, IoT, robotics, containers, platforms, hyperconverged and AI/ML solutions that help businesses achieve differentiation against the competition.

 In the current scenario, it is very clear that the pace of change is faster than what we have ever seen and will be slower than what we will see from here on.
 Today, technology is a big business differentiator, and with digital transformation, many organizations are in the business of technology.
 Technology is also moving away from core datacenters to edge and mobile devices, from monolithic to leaner agile applications.
 Since the table stakes are so high, IT is expected to deliver cutting-edge solutions at a fast pace and at a low cost.
 There’s an excellent opportunity to re-skill ourselves, focus on competency development, and take advantage of the digital revolution.
-At HCL, multiple training and certification programs are being run by the T2ID team in collaboration with practice functions.
+At HCLTech, multiple training and certification programs are being run by the T2ID team in collaboration with practice functions.